-Ostuni, Italy is one of the most picturesque places in Puglia.
-This is a guide of things to do in Ostuni that includes food, sightseeing, and much more.
+Ostuni, Italy is one of the most picturesque places in Puglia!
+This is a guide to things to do in Ostuni that includes food, sightseeing, and much more.

 If you’re looking for what to do in Ostuni, one of the best Italy hidden gems, this is the travel guide for you!

 Puglia is a region of Italy that is full of insanely beautiful towns and cities.
 As you travel down the coast, each town seems to be more charming than the last.

 One of the most amazing places to visit in Puglia is the hilltop city of Ostuni, often referred to as The White City.

 Ostuni has long been popular with tourists who are drawn to the city’s aesthetically pleasing whitewashed buildings that rise high above olive groves.